-Patient evaluation involves detailed history and exam as well as testing procedures.
+Comprehensive evaluation involves detailed history and exam as well as individualized testing procedures.
 Skin prick tests with extracts and fresh foods, blood tests, graded food challenges, and pulmonary function tests may be utilized to achieve a diagnosis.
-Proximity food challenges and trace food challenges are offered to define the degree of individual patient sensitivity, help reduce fear and anxiety regarding food allergy, and have the potential to vastly improve patient and parent quality of life.
+Proximity food challenges and trace food challenges are offered to define the degree of individual patient sensitivity, help reduce fear and anxiety regarding food allergy, and have the potential to vastly improve your quality of life.

-Commitment to impacting food allergy through oral immunotherapy and other effective treatments is a primary component of the food allergy center.
+Commitment to impacting food allergy through prevention, oral immunotherapy and other effective treatments is a primary component of the Boca Raton Food Allergy Center.
 Education is the foundation for a shared relationship with the patient and family members and sets the stage for optimal outcomes.
 Available methods for evidenced based modification of the immune system are explained.
 Risks, benefits, side effects, administration and costs of avoidance, pharmaceutical treatment and oral immunotherapy (OIT) are discussed.

 OIT, or oral desensitization for food allergies, is a medical treatment guided by Dr. Schiffman, during which the immune system is re-trained to tolerate food proteins or allergen through regular eating of small amounts of food.
 The outcome is protection from accidental exposure to a known food allergen.
 Some patients are able to freely consume formerly allergic foods at will.
 During OIT, the food allergen is administered slowly, in small but steadily increasing doses, until the patient is desensitized.